asifsemail/prophet-challenge/README.md

 ## Usage

 	1. Clone this repository and navigate to the project directory.
-	2. Load the Jupyter Notebook Prophet_Forecast.ipynb.
+	2. Load the Jupyter Notebook forecasting_net_prophet.ipynb.
 	3. Run each cell step-by-step to reproduce the analysis, visualizations, and forecasts.
 	4. Review each section to understand the data trends and forecasted results.